Middlesex County Domestic Violence Lawyer

 Possible consequences of a restraining order and related criminal charges in New Jersey are devastating.
 It is critical that a defendant facing such issues have experienced and dedicated legal representation.
 It is especially important that a defendant retain counsel before making any statement whatsoever to the police.
 Anything a defendant says to the police may gravely damage a defendant's chances for a favorable outcome.
 Anything at all.
 It is crucial that a defendant be represented by experienced counsel in all domestic violence matters.

-Allan Marain, Esq. and Norman Epting, Jr., Esq. have each worked exclusively as Law Offices of Allan Marain Counsellors at Law for a combined total of over sixty-five years.
+Allan Marain, Esq. and Norman Epting, Jr., Esq. have each worked exclusively as trial lawyers in New Jersey for a combined total of over sixty-five years.
 As indicated above, domestic violence matters in New Jersey, once begun, move through the courts quickly.
-Mr. Marain is available at no cost to confer with you about your situation.
-Call him!
+Both Mr. Marain and Mr. Epting are available at no cost to confer with you about your situation.
+Call them!